djeada/Statistics-Notes/notes/correlation_and_regression/covariance.md

 Interpretation:

-- A correlation coefficient of $1 $ indicates a perfect positive linear relationship between$X$ and $Y$.
+- A correlation coefficient of $1$ indicates a perfect positive linear relationship between $X$ and $Y$.
 - This makes sense since $Y = 2X$ in the dataset.

 Plot: